revisit-studies/reVISit-studies.github.io/docs/data-and-deployment/lifecycle-of-revisit.md

-# Preparing A Study For Review
+# The Lifecycle of a reVISit Study

 ToDo